Formal Letter Format

 In the two or three paragraphs of the letter's body, include everything there is to say concisely and to the point.
 Avoid using metaphors and flowery language that may be misinterpreted or even offensive.
 Introduce yourself clearly (e.g., client id, candidate for the job, position in your current company, etc.) and write the letter's purpose in the first paragraph.
 The second paragraph includes additional information.
 The last may be a call to action, a repetition of your purpose, or a statement.

 End the letter with a summary of the content and your signature.
+Use a formal closing, such as "Sincerely" or "Best regards," followed by your signature.
+If you're sending a hard copy of the letter, be sure to sign it in ink.
 If you attach any document to your letter, write "Enclosure" after signing off and state the name of the documents.

 Tips for Official Letter Writing